 - Take care of extra review sessions.
 These are going to provide the most value for your time.

-- Do extra Pronunciation Lessons (Basics of Spelling & Ear Training).
+- Do extra pronunciation lessons.
 These will push you through pronunciation faster, but they’ll also give you extra review sessions to do.

 Finish pronunciation and try out grammar

-As mentioned above, you’ll be finishing up with your pronunciation lessons at some point between Day 9–45.
+As mentioned above, you’ll be finishing up with your pronunciation lessons at some point during Day 9–45.
 For the purposes of this guide, let’s say that happens on Day 22.
 Once you’re done with Pronunciation, your main focus will be on Basic Vocabulary.
 Learn a couple of sets per day (around 10 words).
-If you have extra time, learn a set or two more.
+If you have extra time, learn an extra set or two.

-If you’re feeling extra adventurous, then let’s try out the Grammar tab under the LEARN section:
+If you’re feeling extra adventurous, then let’s try out the Grammar section:

-You’ll see a list of words, similar to the Basic Vocab tab.
+- You’ll see a list of sets, similar to the Words section.
 You can swipe on any word if you Know It or want to Skip It.
 Tap on a word you’d like to learn.

-Choose 1–4 pictures for your word.
+- Choose 1–4 pictures for your word.
 If you tap on the + button, you’ll find a much more sophisticated image search engine that allows you to search for any combination of words from your sentence with just a few taps.
-Or you can search for word combinations from the English translation of your sentence.
-If your chosen word is abstract (E.g., “By” in “My homework was eaten by my dog”), then choose pictures that fit the story in the sentence (E.g., a guilty dog, eaten homework).
+Or, you can search for word combinations from the English translation of your sentence.
+If your chosen word is abstract (e.g. “by” in “My homework was eaten by my dog”), then choose pictures that fit the story in the sentence (e.g. a guilty dog or a chewed notebook).

-On the Preview screen, you have three types of flashcards you can create.
-You can preview what they look like by enabling them and then tapping on them on the top of the screen.
+- On the Preview screen, you have three types of flashcards you can create.
+You can preview what they look like by enabling them and then tapping on them at the top of the screen.
 Make whichever ones you think will be interesting to you.
 I’d suggest the following:

-- Vocabulary: Always do this one - Word Order: Only do this if the word you’re learning is in a surprising place in the sentence (e.g., “Norbert es un perro lindo” ‘Norbert is a dog cute’) - Dictionary Form: This teaches you when a word (e.g. “teaches”) is different from its dictionary form (e.g. “to teach”).
-Skip whenever the dictionary form feels obvious to you.
+This teaches you when a word (e.g. “teaches”) is different from its dictionary form (e.g. “to teach”).
+Skip it whenever the dictionary form feels obvious to you.

 Keep at it!

 At this point, you’ve tried out all the basic tools in the app.
 If you haven’t finished pronunciation yet, finish that first.
-Then you’ll have to choose between whether to focus on Basic Vocabulary or Grammar.
-I’d recommend moving to Grammar and staying there as soon as it feels comfortable.
+Then, you’ll have to choose between whether to focus on Basic Vocabulary or Grammar.
+We recommend moving to Grammar and staying there as soon as it feels comfortable.
 For some folks, that may be immediate, and for others, that may take several weeks of working on simple words.
-This isn’t a race so choose the path that feels most comfortable for you.
-That said, DO move on to Grammar at some point, because it links all your words together and brings life into your language.
+This isn’t a race, so choose the path that feels most comfortable for you.
+That said, do move on to Grammar at some point, because it links all your words together and brings life into your language.

 Where do the tutors come in?

-There’s a phenomenon I discuss in my book, relating to Personal Connections.
+There’s a phenomenon Gabe discusses in his book relating to personal connections.
 The short explanation of that phenomenon is this:

 MY DOG’S NAME IS [Your dog’s actual name] ← You can memorize information from this sentence 50–100% faster than the first sentence, and you’ll retain it for 50–100% longer.

 In the Grammar section of the app, you’re choosing from our pre-made example sentences.
 Those sentences are as high quality as we can make them, but they can never be as good as a sentence that relates directly to you.
-So if you’re going to use a tutor, you could spend that time chatting about random stuff, and that’s always a great use of your time.
-But...a much more efficient use of your tutoring time is to have your tutor help you create personalized example sentences for the words you’d like to learn (i.e., “My dog’s name is [your dog’s actual name]”).
-We’re currently in the process of building a tool for users to make their own example sentences and collaborate on those sentences with a tutor.
-Since it’s not ready yet, I recommend sticking to the daily plan described above.
-You’ll learn fast and I think you’ll have a lot of fun internalizing your new language’s sounds, vocab and grammar.
-That said, if you have lots of extra time, DO try out chatting with a tutor and seeing if you can find someone who’s a good fit for you.
-Chatting with native speakers is always a good use of your time, particularly when you actually like your tutor.
-Then, before you know it, you’ll already have a native speaker friend that you know well, we’ll release our tutoring tool, and you’ll be able to maximize the efficiency of each tutoring session with your friend.
-For the moment, we suggest tutor platforms like iTalki to connect with native speakers – read this blog post for a detailed guide on how to maximize your time on here.
+So, if you’re going to use a tutor, you could spend that time chatting about random stuff, and that’s always a great use of your time.
+But a much more efficient use of your tutoring time is to have your tutor help you create personalized example sentences for the words you’d like to learn (i.e., “My dog’s name is [your dog’s actual name].”)